aknot242/devsecops-poc/README.md

 #### Troubleshooting Examples

-Get a pod id:
+Get pod names in a particular namespace:
 ``` bash
 kubectl get pods -n devsecops-stage
 ```

-SSH into one of the pod ids from the above command:
+SSH into one of the pods from the above command:
 ``` bash
 kubectl exec --stdin --tty -n devsecops-stage nap-dotnetcorewebapp-stage-84dbbb5bbf-7xffw -- /bin/bash
 ```